openstax/openstax-cms/docs/app-design.md

   * Role
   * Shared Content
   * News Source
+  * Errata Content
+  * Subject Category
+  * Give Banner
+  * Blog Content Type
+  * Blog Collection
-* There are APIs for Roles and Subjects
+* There are APIs each snippet type

+### Webinars
+* Model and API for information about scheduled and past webinars

 ## Other
 * **Import-Export:** Admin has a feature to import or export a page.
 This uses the [Wagtail import-export package](https://pypi.org/project/wagtail-import-export-tool/).
 It is used to move pages from one environment to another.